solidzone/mailmeteor-landing/mail-merge-gmail.md

 layout: blog
 title: "Mail merge Gmail in 2021: the Definitive Guide"
 description: Everything you need to know about mail merge in Gmail in 2021.
 Learn how to mail merge in Gmail and find the best mail merge tools for Gmail
+cta_title: Try the best mail merge tool for Gmail
 canonical: https://mailmeteor.com/mail-merge-gmail
 meta_author: Jean Dubrulle
 meta_author_link: "https://twitter.com/cuireuncroco"